 - Say no when you can.
 Need we say more?

-Remember, it’s normal to struggle with productivity sometimes, especially around the holidays (although some experts suggest that the “holiday slump” is a productivity booster).
+Remember: it’s normal to struggle with productivity sometimes.
 Think about why you got into this business in the first place.
-Remind yourself that growth only happens when you put the work in, and get to it.
+Remind yourself that growth only happens when you put the work in and get to it.